Aryannaveenn/ClientCore-SE2/README.md

 2. **Install dependencies:**
     Run the following command in the /CRM directory in your preferred terminal
+    ```

-    - pip install -r requirements.txt
+    pip install -r requirements.txt
+    ```

 3. **Start the local server:**
     ```
-    npm start
+    python app.py
     ```

+4. **Open website on browser**

-4. Open your browser and navigate to `http://localhost:3000`.
+    Open your browser and navigate to `http://localhost:5000`.

 ## Usage

-- **Dashboard:** View an overview of your sales pipeline and recent activity.
+- **Dashboard:** View an overview of your sales pipeline and recent customer activity in the home page as soon as you log in.
 - **Contacts:** Add, edit, or remove customer contact information.
+- **Lists** Create, edit or remove customer lists to organise groups of customers.
+- **Tasks** Create tasks and track task progression and complete tasks on time, attach customers to tasks.
 - **Leads:** Track potential customers and their progress through the individual customer profiles which include interactions.

 ## License